 Open APIs

-Open APIs are usually designed in order to be easily reachable by the wide number of mobile and Web developers.
-That means every programmer outside the organization may access the interface at once.
+Open APIs are designed to be easily accessible to a wide range of mobile and Web developers.
+That means any programmer outside the organization can access the interface without special restrictions.

 Private APIs

-An Application Programming Interface that opens only parts of backend data and functionality is called a private API.
-It is used by developers who work for the API publisher (organization).
+A private API is an Application Programming Interface that exposes only certain parts of backend data and functionality.
+It is used by developers who work for the API publisher (the organization itself).

 REST or Representational State Transfer

-REST is a set of principles that assigns how HTTP and URLs Web standards are used.
-The main idea is that if you comply with REST principles while developing your application, you will have a system that uses the Web’s architecture for your benefit.
+REST is a set of principles that defines how HTTP and URL Web standards are used.
+The main idea is that if you follow REST principles while developing your application, you'll build a system that takes full advantage of the Web's architecture.

 XML/JSON

-They are two most commonly used formats to share data over HTTP.
+XML and JSON are the two most commonly used formats for sharing data over HTTP.
 Read our blog articles JSON vs XML: API Data Interaction and XML vs JSON on the Battlefield to understand them better.

 Web API

-An API that opens backend systems over the Web with the help of HTTP protocols.
-It makes the process of Web, cloud and mobile applications creation much easier.
+A Web API is an API that exposes backend systems over the Web using HTTP protocols.
+It makes building Web, cloud, and mobile applications much easier.

-Hope that this short vocabulary will be a useful contribution in understanding the API technology better.
-Feel free to comment and add more terms concerning Application Programming Interface.
+We hope this short glossary helps you understand API technology better.
+Feel free to comment and suggest more terms related to Application Programming Interfaces.

-API2Cart offers unified API to access over 40 top leading shopping platforms including Magento, WooCommerce, Bigcommerce, Shopify, PrestaShop and many others.
-If you work in an industry that is connected with inventory and order management, repricing systems, shipping management or others, then API integration is a way to enrich your systems’ functionality.
-Schedule a FREE Call with our representative to discuss what new spectrum of possibilities does API2Cart open for your eCommerce.
+API2Cart offers a unified API to access many leading shopping platforms, including Magento, WooCommerce, Bigcommerce, Shopify, PrestaShop, and others.
+If you work in an industry connected with inventory and order management, repricing systems, shipping management, or similar areas, API integration is a way to enrich your systems' functionality.
+Schedule a FREE Call with our representative to discuss what new possibilities API2Cart can open for your eCommerce business.